 Industry Report - Industry Investment Chapter

-The UK Computer Game Publishing industry has a medium level of capital intensity.
-Game publishers typically have reasonably high wage costs because the publishing process requires human capital to a large extent.
-The various roles of a publisher, including producing, translating and marketing games, are all highly dependent on skilled labour.
+The UK Computer Game Publishing industry has a low level of capital intensity.
+Game publishers typically have reasonably high wage costs, as the publishing process requires human capital to a large extent.
+The roles of a publisher including producing, translating and marketing games are all highly dependent on skilled labour.
 Producing games involves monitoring the progress of game developers and managing budgets.
-IBISWorld estimates publishers in the industry operate with a capital-to-labour ratio of 1:7.25 in 2014-15, which means that for every £1.00 spent on capital, publishers are expected to spend £7.25 on wages.
+IBISWorld estimates publishers in the industry will operate with a capital-to-labour ratio of 0.09:1 in 2013-14, which means that for every £1.0 spent on capital, publishers will spend £11.3 on wages.

 The industry does incur capital costs in the form of computers and other telecommunication costs... purchase to read more